jurajvitalis/uwb-radars-sim/README.md

 # Object Localization Using Round Trip Propagation Time Measurements

 This application is a demonstration of the results in [this paper](https://ieeexplore.ieee.org/abstract/document/4542689?casa_token=anrYO5PKXesAAAAA:DJEadLwcF02fw9-zX2Jg-g8BGwdtXagcvIczKT7XP-4Uyy-O4Qz8HxzLCEWlTgDNF5FNr3CXeNXl), with two dimensions in consideration.
-It simulates an UWB radar system with 4 transcievers and 1 reciever used to localize an object.
+It simulates a UWB radar system with 4 transcievers and 1 reciever used to localize an object.

-Based on user input, it generates 2-d coordinates as they would have been received by the radar system.
+Based on user input, 2-d coordinates are generated as they would have been received by the radar system.
 Then, 3 approximation methods (Direct calculation, Least-squares, Taylor series) used to produce the resulting trajectories are compared.

 ![Screenshot](/assets/readme-img.png)